Chile national football team: The rise of the golden generation (2012-2017)

 In January 2016, just six months after winning the 2015 Copa America, Jorge Sampaoli stepped down as Chile's manager.
 A new manager, the Argentinean Juan Antonio Pizzi, was appointed at the end of the same month, who then led La Roja to a second Copa America Centenario 2016 victory after again beating Argentina in the final.

-In the 2017 FIFA Confederations Cup held in Russia, for which they had qualified by winning the Copa America, Chile won their first group stage match against Cameroon with 2–0 being the score.
-In their second match against the Germany, Chile drew after a hard match and both team scored 1.
-In their final game of the group stage against Australia, Chile drew once again but qualified to the knockout stage on virtue of having more points than Australia, though having less points than Germany.
-In the semis, after a tense and exciting match, Chile came out on top, beating Portugal on Penalties, 3–0 and hence they qualified for the 2017 FIFA Confederations Cup Final.
-In their first ever final in a FIFA-sanctioned tournament, Chile faced Germany and lost 1–0.
+At the 2017 FIFA Confederations Cup held in Russia, for which they had qualified by winning the Copa America, Chile won their first group stage match against Cameroon with 2–0 being the score.
+In their second match against the Germany, Chile drew 1–1 in a tense match.
+In their final game of the group stage against Australia, Chile drew once again but qualified to the knockout stage, being in second place with five points.
+In the semis, after a tense and exciting match, Chile came out on top, beating Portugal on the penalty shoot-out, 3–0 and hence they qualified for the 2017 FIFA Confederations Cup Final.
+In their first ever final in a FIFA tournament, Chile faced Germany again and lost 0–1.

-On 10 October 2017, after losing 3–0 to Brazil, Chile failed to qualify for the 2018 FIFA World Cup in Russia, causing an end to what was perceived as their "golden generation".
-They ended up being the highest ranked team that failed to qualify at 9th, placing sixth in the round-robin after losing out on overall goal difference to Peru, the number of points being equal.
+On 10 October 2017, after losing 0–3 to Brazil in the last match of 2018 FIFA World Cup qualifier, Chile failed to qualify for the 2018 FIFA World Cup, causing an end to what was perceived as their "golden generation".
+They ended up being the highest ranked team that failed to qualify for World Cup at 9th, placing sixth in the round-robin after losing out on overall goal difference to Peru, the number of points being equal.
+Juan Antonio Pizzi also resigned after failing to help Chile qualify for the tournament.

+Decline (2017-present)

+At the 2019 Copa America, Chile beat Colombia on penalties in the quarter-finals but then lost 0–3 to Peru in the semi finals.
+At the 2021 Copa America, Chile advanced to the quarter-finals, where the team lost 0–1 to Brazil.
+Chile also failed to qualify for the 2022 FIFA World Cup, finishing seventh in the standings with five wins, four draws, and nine losses.

+At the 2024 Copa America, Chile was eliminated in the group stage for the first time since 2004 with only 2 points and was unable to score a goal in the tournament.
+The 2026 FIFA World Cup qualifier was one of the Chilean's worst qualifiers when the team failed to qualify for the third straight World Cup by standing at the bottom with only two wins, five draws and eleven losses.